SoftwareAG/c8y-docs/content/change-logs/platform-services/cumulocity-10-20-525-0-limit-number-of-tokens-generated-in-body-based-on-session-configuration.md

 ---
 date: ""
-title: Limited number of tokens generated in the body based on the session configuration
+title: Number of tokens generated in the body is now limited in the session configuration
 product_area: Platform services
 change_type:
   - value: change-VSkj2iV9m